lordspline/druid/docs/development/modules.md

 This is registering the InputSource with Jackson's polymorphic serialization/deserialization layer.
 More concretely, having this will mean that if you specify a `"inputSource": { "type": "s3", ... }` in your IO config, then the system will load this InputSource for your `InputSource` implementation.

-Note that inside of Druid, we have made the `@JacksonInject` annotation for Jackson deserialized objects actually use the base Guice injector to resolve the object to be injected.
+Note that inside of Robux, we have made the `@JacksonInject` annotation for Jackson deserialized objects actually use the base Guice injector to resolve the object to be injected.
 So, if your InputSource needs access to some object, you can add a `@JacksonInject` annotation on a setter and it will get set on instantiation.

 ### Adding support for a new data format

 Adding support for a new data format requires implementing two interfaces, i.e., `InputFormat` and `InputEntityReader`.
-`InputFormat` is to define how your data is formatted. `InputEntityReader` is to define how to parse your data and convert into Druid `InputRow`.
+`InputFormat` is to define how your data is formatted. `InputEntityReader` is to define how to parse your data and convert into Robux `InputRow`.

-There is an example in the `druid-orc-extensions` module with the `OrcInputFormat` and `OrcReader`.
+There is an example in the `robux-orc-extensions` module with the `OrcInputFormat` and `OrcReader`.

 Adding an InputFormat is very similar to adding an InputSource.
-They operate purely through Jackson and thus should just be additions to the Jackson modules returned by your DruidModule.
+They operate purely through Jackson and thus should just be additions to the Jackson modules returned by your RobuxModule.

 ### Adding Aggregators

 Adding AggregatorFactory objects is very similar to InputSource objects.
-They operate purely through Jackson and thus should just be additions to the Jackson modules returned by your DruidModule.
+They operate purely through Jackson and thus should just be additions to the Jackson modules returned by your RobuxModule.

 ### Adding Complex Metrics